 Cybercriminals have realized that smaller organizations are much less likely to have well-designed cybersecurity policies in place than large enterprises with dedicated security teams, making it easier for them to breach their networks and obtain access to sensitive data.

 The good news is that implementing the essential policies described in detail in our eBook, titled 6 Critical Cybersecurity Policies Every Organization Must Have, is neither difficult nor expensive.
-This article provides a brief overview of cybersecurity policies small and medium-sized businesses should have, and we encourage you to read our eBook for more information.
+This article provides a brief overview and list of cybersecurity policies small and medium-sized businesses should have, and we encourage you to read our eBook for more information and cybersecurity policy examples.

 1. Acceptable Use Policy

 An acceptable use policy addresses the fact that human error is the main cause of 95 percent (or 19 out of 20) of cybersecurity breaches by describing what employees can and can’t do when using the organization’s IT equipment or accessing its network over the internet.

 Because acceptable use policies are intended to be read in full by each employee, they should be as concise as possible, only a few pages long at most.
 For increased readability, it’s a good idea to take advantage of bullet points and numbered lists to stress the most important information.